 Bullying in Schools

-Students need school to be a positive climate where they feel safe.
+Students need school to be a positive setting where they feel safe.

-Bullying is a prevalent form of youth violence, particularly in school settings.
-As illustrated in the examples above, it is defined by aggressive behavior (i.e., behavior that is intentional and mean) that occurs repeatedly over time and within the context of a power imbalance.
-Although both are harmful to youth, there is an important distinction between bullying and aggression — if there is an occasional conflict or fighting between two children of equal strength, size, and social status, this is aggression, but not bullying.
+Bullying is a common form of youth violence, particularly in school settings.
+As illustrated in the examples above, bullying is aggressive behavior (i.e., behavior that is intentional and mean) that occurs repeatedly over time and within the context of a power imbalance.
+While both bullying and general aggression are harmful, it is important to understand the difference.
+If two children of similar size, strength, or social status get into a one-time or occasional argument or fight, this is aggression, not bullying.
+What makes bullying especially harmful is that the targeted child feels helpless to stop it due to the unequal power dynamic.
+This is why it is extremely important for adults to intervene, provide guidance and support a target of bullying.

 Click here to learn more about the power of a positive school climate.